What Jets Fans Need to Know Before Hitting London

 Look both ways

-Don’t forget that here in the UK, we drive on the left.
+Don’t forget — here in the UK, we drive on the left.

 240 Volts